Intermittent Fasting is a big topic in the fitness industry. Rightly so, as it's such…

 But you don’t want to be putting too many rules and restrictions on yourself when you really don’t need to, as it’s not good for you psychologically.
 Something that’s so closely related to your baseline biology and survival is not something to be taken lightly.
 It’s like depriving yourself of sex, in a sex-filled world.
 Not a good idea.
 You’re bound to suffer in some way, shape or form.

 Intermittent Fasting is based on freedom of choice, thus, it’s FAR more long-term sustainable for the average man living a normal life in the Western world.
+Your fasting diet should be based on these realities.
+If you want a little more reading, check out this article if you’re a beginner.

-The Magic Seven
+Your Intermittent Fasting Diet: The Magic Seven

 Which brings me onto the main topic for today – I put out THIS tweet recently, and it turned out to be a pretty popular one.
 It said: